RuiyanGuo/Spatial-Measurement/2DX4_Project/README.md

 This project implements a 3D LIDAR based room scanner.
-The hardware implementation is programmed in C language, the visualization of the scanning result is achieved by Python.
+The hardware implementation is programmed in C language, the program for scanning result visualization is written in Python.
 The hardware utilizes MSP432E401Y microcontroller and the VL53L1X ToF sensor.